phototestcenter.com

 Dauphin_DSC6808_DxO_raw

-My name is David Gold and I’ve been a professional photographer based in Aberdeen in the North of Scotland for over 30 years.
-I started getting serious about photography at my school camera club in Glasgow when I was about 12 years old and had my first picture published in a magazine at 14.
+I’ve been a professional photographer based in Aberdeen in the North of Scotland for over 30 years now, but I started getting serious about photography at my school camera club in Glasgow when I was about 12 years old and had my first picture published in a magazine at 14.
 I won my first photography competition at 15, by which time I worked part time in a local camera shop.
 Around about that time I bought an enlarger for £ 5 and set up my first darkroom in the back of our garage.
-I had a lot of fun and probably started testing back then - I bought and tried every black and white developer that passed through the little shop I worked in.
-When I left school I started work as an assistant to an advertising photographer and by the time I was 22 years old I was Chief Photographer at one of Aberdeen’s biggest photography companies.
+I had a lot of fun and probably started testing back then - I bought and tried every black and white developer that passed through the little shop where I worked.
+When I left school I got a job as an assistant to an advertising photographer and by the time I was 22 years old I was Chief Photographer at one of Aberdeen’s biggest photography companies.
 The North Sea oil boom was just getting going in Aberdeen then, and the company had one of the biggest contracts for photography, so I spent much of the next few years on offshore oil platforms, construction barges, oil rigs, tugs and supply boats, and also spent a lot of time hanging out of light aircraft and helicopters - which, as I love flying, was no hardship.
-The company also provided general services like wedding photography, which, although a great training ground, and, at times, great fun, didn’t satisfy my creative urges, so at 25 I left to set up David Gold Photography which has now been in business for 27 years specialising in offshore and aerial photography.
-Work has taken me all over Europe and as far afield as South Korea, Azerbaijan and Egypt - but my back yard is still the North Sea.
+The company also provided general services like wedding photography, which, although a great training ground, and, at times, great fun, didn’t satisfy my creative urges, so at 25 I left to set up David Gold Photography which has now been in business for over 30 years specialising in offshore and aerial photography.
+Work has taken me all over the world - but my back yard is still the North Sea.

 www.phototestcenter.com